 Everything you need to know about bananas, according to a dietitian

 From blending to baking, bananas are one of the most versatile and nutrient-packed fruits.
 So it’s no surprise they’re also one of WW members’ most tracked foods!
 You likely know that bananas are good for you, but have you ever wondered why?
-Our dietitians and nutrition experts share the science behind bananas and answer your top questions.
+Our nutrition experts share the science behind bananas and answer your top questions.
 Here’s the lowdown:

 Banana nutrition stats